ldsands/UsefulCodeSnippets/other_software/Linux/bash.md

     fc -R .zsh_history
     ```

-- the in terminal process explorer is shown by typing `top` to quit press `q`.
+- The in terminal process explorer is shown by typing `top` to quit press `q`.
     - You can also use htop which is quite a bit more capable than top.
 You can install it on a debian based disto using `sudo apt-get install htop`.
 Then enter `htop`.
     - An alternative is [bottom](https://github.com/clementtsang/bottom#bottom) which is much more robust and easier to use as well.